Cat Amputation and Prosthetic

 Different ways

-The veterinarian can amputate the leg of the cat by many different ways.
+The veterinarian can amputate the leg of the cat in many different ways.
 The chosen surgical procedure depends on the limb and the damage to it.
 When it comes to front leg amputation of the cat, the procedure involves removing the complete limb and also the shoulder blade.
 Such a procedure leaves the kitty with a well-padded amputation site.
 Since the leg is completely removed, there is also ease of movement after the operation.
 When it comes to hind legs, two principal methods are used.
 The first method results in a small stump left middle of the way via the femur.
 Some owners prefer it as the cat's rump appears normal and offers the cat padding.
-An alternative procedure is to remove the complete leg at the hip joint and is done when the thigh is severely damaged, or there is a disease in the affected part.
+An alternative procedure is to remove the complete leg at the hip joint, which is done when the thigh is severely damaged, or there is a disease in the affected part.

 Two days of trauma cases

 In a few trauma cases, especially when it comes to car accidents, the veterinarian may need to treat more damage before performing the surgery.
 In most cases, the veterinarian will conduct many blood tests to ensure that the cat is not susceptible to complications during surgery.
 The real work starts after the amputation surgery gets completed.
 It is good that cats take less time to adjust to an amputated leg than humans.
 As a cat owner, expect your feline to spend about two days at the veterinary hospital.
 The veterinarian will give your kitty back fitted with an Elizabethan collar.
-The collar is also known as "cone of shame".
+The collar is also known as the "cone of shame".
 The purpose of the collar is to stop the kitty from irritating its surgery site.
 The cat will be sent home with painkillers so that it manages postoperative pain.
-The veterinarian, in a few cases, may prescribe antibiotics so that the chance of infection be minimized.
+The veterinarian, in a few cases, may prescribe antibiotics so that the chance of infection is minimized.
 The medicines will also control the existing infection.

 Was this article helpful?